noahlange/gecs/README.md

 **A/R**: Hovers around the bottom third of [ecs-benchmark](https://github.com/noctjs/ecs-benchmark) and ddmills' [js-ecs-benchmarks](https://github.com/ddmills/js-ecs-benchmarks).

 **Q/S**: After reading the code, I realize this manages to be even less type-safe than I would have thought possible.
 **A/R**: Also yes.
-But again, this is all about ergonomics and my feelings.
+But again, this library and its design are more about ergonomics and my feelings than type-safety.